Written By

 • Germany: The transfer of real estate, as well as the creation of mortgages or land charges, must be notarized with physical signatures to be legally valid.

-However, by 2025, the acceptance of electronic signatures has expanded significantly.
-Many jurisdictions now recognize e-signatures for agreements that were previously for wet signatures only following evolutions in digital authentication methods and regulatory changes.
+However, since 2025, the acceptance of electronic signatures has expanded significantly.
+Many jurisdictions now recognize e-signatures for agreements that were previously valid only for wet signatures, following rapid evolutions in digital authentication methods.

 Some examples include certain negotiable instruments (e.g., promissory notes & electronic bills of exchange) and financial documents (e.g., electronic bills of lading).
 Note that acceptance varies by jurisdiction, so it is important to consult your legal counsel to confirm compliance.

-Wet Signature vs. Electronic Signature: What’s the Difference?
+Wet Signature vs. Electronic Signature: How Are They Affecting Your Daily Operations?

 Aspect Wet Ink Signature Electronic Signature